nazarewk/10c-blog1/README.md

 discussion about it.
 This article will be no different.

 Right now I simply don't have enough knowledge about React and forgot too much about Dojo to make it objective analysis of the problem.
+The objective part will come later, after i have used it in a real project.

 ## What is the purpose of this article?

-At some point I learned that [React][react] is just the View part of MVC and should not obstruct with the M & C. I toyed with the idea of using it with/instead of Dijit to make Dojo more accessible to the general public.
+At some point I learned that [React][react] is just the View part of MVC and should not obstruct with the Models & Controllers.
+I toyed with the idea of using it with/instead of Dijit (Dojo's View layer) to make Dojo more accessible to the general public.

 Well... the day finally came to put the idea into action.

-I have no experience whatsoever with React or modern (2015+) frontend development ideas so today I will stick to explaining pros & cons of Dojo as I know it, why would I even want to do such thing as mixing it with React and finally share my proof of concept.
+I have no experience whatsoever with React or modern (2015+) frontend development ideas.
+Things got out of hand very fast so today I will stick to explaining pros & cons of Dojo as I know it, why would I even want to do such thing as mixing it with React and finally share my proof of concept.

 I am planning to follow up with my own implementation of [Today I Learned][TIL] idea and share my experiences in future articles.

-So far I have managed to make an in-browser [`.jsx` loader][dojo-jsx] for Dojo, sadly I came to conclusion it is not very useful outside development.
-You can check the application’s progress [here][tilapp], I abandoned the idea of using above mentioned loader for [Jetbrains's Babel File Watcher][jetbrains-babel] as it is way less obtrusive and simpler to set up that any other JSX transpiler.
+You can check the application’s progress [here][tilapp].

 ## Who am I?